koenvu/forms/README.md

 ## Documentation

-Documentation is avaible (currently as a Work In Progress) over at <http://forms.readthedocs.org>
+Documentation is available (currently as a Work In Progress) over at <http://forms.readthedocs.org>

 ## Quick start